1988–89 Arsenal F.C. season: March–May

 Arsenal's limitations were laid bare at home to Nottingham Forest as they were beaten 3–1.
 Clough's team, "the supreme masters of the counter-attack", produced a first-half performance of quality and hit the hosts on the break to score three times.
-Arsenal's form dipped as they drew 2–2 with Charlton Athletic, leaving themselves 11 points behind Liverpool who had three games in hand.
-Davis returned to the line-up for only his third league start since October, and made a noticeable difference, "restor[ing] Arsenal's confidence" and gave their attack "imagination."
+Arsenal's form dipped as they drew 2–2 with Charlton Athletic, leaving themselves 11 points ahead of Liverpool, who had three games in hand.
+Davis returned to the line-up for only his third league start since October, and made a noticeable difference, "restor[ing] Arsenal's confidence" and gave their attack "imagination".
 He put Arsenal 2–1 up in the match, but Charlton equalised when Steve MacKenzie raced into the penalty area and from the right unleashed a shot that bobbled over Lukic.

 Consecutive away fixtures brought mixed results; Arsenal beat Southampton 3–1 before drawing one-all at Old Trafford against Manchester United.
 Adams, a target for jeers by the crowd, had scored at both ends.
 The day after the game he saw a picture of himself on the back page of the Daily Mirror with donkey ears.
-The jibes affected Adams privately, but he later recollected how it motivated him to "play that much better."
+The jibes affected Adams privately, but he later recollected how it motivated him to "play that much better".
 Arsenal strengthened their position at the top of the table with four straight wins, conceding no goals.
 Lee Dixon and Niall Quinn each scored against Everton and the team then beat Newcastle United by a single goal.
-It was a "nervous" performance and "hardly the stuff of potential champions," reflected by the narrow scoreline, though the team did create notable chances throughout the game.
+It was a "nervous" performance and "hardly the stuff of potential champions", reflected by the narrow scoreline, though the team did create notable chances throughout the game.
 Richardson and Marwood were denied by last-ditch tackles, interventions and goalkeeping saves.